Here’s What a Financial Adviser Says You Should Get Mom on Mother’s Day

 We reached out to Celine Pastore, a financial planner and fiduciary based in Palm Harbor, Florida, to get her take on Mother’s Day spending.

-Pastore is the founder of SimplePath Retirement and its subsidiary Women’s Wealth Advisor, so she knows a thing or two about being smart about your dollars.
-Plus, she’s a mother to two adult children — Nicole, 25, and Anthony, 24 — so she has many Mother’s Days under her belt.
+Pastore is the founder of SimplePath Retirement, so she knows a thing or two about being smart about your dollars.
+Plus, she’s a mother to two adult children — Nicole and Anthony — so she has many Mother’s Days under her belt.

 Note: The Q & A interview below has been edited for clarity.